 - Place conductors smaller than 10 mils within the neutral bend axis where there is least tension or compression during flexing.

 The thickness of the flex circuit directly influences its flexibility.
-Lesser the thickness, the more the pliability.
+The lower the thickness, the more the pliability.
 Reducing copper trace thickness can increase bendability.
-In multilayer flex PCBs with a large layer count, it becomes difficult for the board to bend.
+It becomes difficult for the board to bend in multilayer flex PCBs with a large layer count.
 Copper thickness can be reduced by cross-hatching the ground planes on both sides of the signal layers.

-Tighter the bend radius, the higher will be the flexibility.
-However, the chances of damage are also more.
+The tighter the bend radius, the higher the flexibility.
+However, the chances of damage are also higher.
 You should understand the optimum trade-off between having a smaller radius and the extent of bending required for your flex PCB design.

-If there are no traces in the bend region, the bend radius can be minimized through the insertion of cutouts or slots.
+If there are no traces in the bend region, the bend radius can be minimized by inserting cutouts or slots.
 Using cutouts will reduce the amount of material required to bend.
 Another option is removing sections of the flex where there is no circuitry, although this must be removed lengthwise and will require routing afterward.

 Flex PCB Design Guide